Saturday, September 17, 2011

 1963: The Ronettes moved from 55 to 20 with "Be My Baby".

-1967: The Jimi Hendrix Experience was on the British television show Top of the Pops.
+1967: The Jimi Hendrix Experience were on the British television show Top of the Pops.

 1968: The Archies cartoon series debuted on CBS-TV.